-There are actually five items to consider when talking about veteran’s funeral benefits, all of which require the funeral home to be provided with a copy of your discharge documentation – also known as a DD-214 – which shows that the veteran has been honorably discharged from service.
+There are actually five items to consider when talking about veteran’s funeral benefits, all of which require the funeral home to be provided with a copy of the veteran's discharge documentation – also known as a DD-214 – which shows that the veteran has been honorably discharged from service.

 Every honorably discharged veteran is entitled to burial in a state or national veteran's cemetery at no cost to the family for the burial plot or cremation niche, applicable basic outer burial container (as required) and a headstone/marker.